-And so my plea for folks is that they would take a few psalms, Psalm 46, Psalm 16, Psalm 130, Psalm 121.
-For me Psalm 130—“If you, oh Lord, should mark iniquities who could stand”—good night!
+And so my plea for folks is that they would take a few psalms — Psalm 46, Psalm 16, Psalm 130, and Psalm 121.
+Look at Psalm 130:3: “If you, O Lord, should mark iniquities, O Lord, who could stand?”
+Good night!
 How many times have I knelt down, put my arm on somebody who has just been broken for some sin that they have committed, and I have been able to just pray, “Lord, if you would mark iniquities, who could stand?”
-So I am not elevating myself above this person, with the very Word of God.
-There is forgiveness with you that you may be feared.
+So I am not elevating myself above this person with the very word of God: “But with you there is forgiveness, that you may be feared” (Psalm 130:4).

-And how many times when I have been asked to pray in public in some setting my default prayer: “Whom have I heaven but you and on earth there is nothing that I desire besides you.”
+And how many times when I have been asked to pray in public have I turned to my default prayer: “Whom have I heaven but you?
+And there is nothing on earth that I desire besides you” (Psalm 73:25).
 So my point is this: there are situations in life that just cry out for a word from God from your soul.
-Not just, let me get my Bible out and read you a text, but rather give it from the soul.
-And I would just encourage folks, if they would memorize a half a dozen special passages of Scripture that fit a bunch of situations, and then look for those immeasurable moments, they would become an emissary of grace beyond all their expec-tations.
+Not just, “Let me get my Bible out and read you a text,” but rather, give it from the soul.
+And I would just encourage folks, if they would memorize a half a dozen special passages of Scripture that fit a bunch of situations, and then look for those immeasurable moments, they would become an emissary of grace beyond all their expectations.